sadief/gophercon-2023/killer-coda-examples/step7.md

 > Boot up the deployment

-`make up` from folder root to build docker image, run container, and deploy on k8's `make forward` to port forward so you can run the endpoint `curl http://localhost:8080/serve-customer/3` to hit endpoint on deployment `make down` to tear down deployment, stop container, and remove image
+`make up` from folder root to build docker image, run container, and deploy on k8's (remember to `make down` first if you haven't already so it tears down the old container)

+`make forward` to port forward so you can run the endpoint

+`curl http://localhost:8080/serve-customer/3` to hit endpoint on deployment

+`make down` to tear down deployment, stop container, and remove image